Four Reasons Why Kids Should Learn to Program

 Tynker’s guided learning systems allow kids to choose their own learning path and transition from block-based coding to text coding when they’re ready.
 If your child likes Minecraft, they’ll love learning to code as they mod Minecraft.
 And children with a passion for gaming can learn to code as they build their own games.

-If your kids aren’t learning how to program, now’s the time to start!
+If your kids aren’t already learning to program, now’s the time to start!